albpal/plasma-implementation/README.md

 **Restrictions**

-Despite Plasma paper, we will focus on implementations where Ethereum public network is the root chain.
+Despite Plasma paper, we will focus on implementations where Ethereum public network is the root chain and only 1 level of depth is possible.

 **References**:
 1. https://plasma.io/plasma.pdf